12 Best Terminal Emulator Shortlist

 As you're shortlisting, trialing, and selecting a terminal emulator solution, consider the following:

-Who will need to use it - To check cost and requirements, consider who'll be using the software and how many licenses you'll need.
+Who will need to use it - To check cost and requirements, consider who will use the software and how many licenses you'll need.
 Will it be limited to developers, or do other organization members need access?
 When that's clear, it's worth considering whether you will focus on ease of use for all or speed for your terminal emulator power users.

 What other tools it needs to work with - Clarify what tools you're replacing, what tools are staying, and which tools you'll need to integrate with.
 Effective integration can streamline workflows and boost productivity, so think about how these tools will work together.